 Veritran launches Face Identity, the solution that will revolutionize facial biometrics functionalities, at Money 20/20 in Las Vegas

-Face Identity is a suite of 3D liveness services and facial biometrics authentication that incorporates processes of capture, processing of biometric information and proof of life of users in a simple, secure manner and with proven scalability in any digital channel.
+Face Identity is a suite of 3D liveness services and facial biometrics authentication that allows incorporate processes of capture, processing of biometric information and proof of life of users in a simple, secure manner and with proven scalability in any digital channel.

 "From onboarding to digital payments, Face Identity implies a new paradigm in any type of operation, creating a novel, fast, secure and friendly experience for the end user.
 A revolutionary innovation that leaves aside cash, cards or even passwords, since the user can carry out any type of transaction with only their face," explains Marcelo Fondacaro, CCO of Veritran.